 Cardinal family (Cardinalidae)

-Large bunting, 6” long.
-Male (right in image) – dark blue overall with two reddish-brown wing bars; black feathers around base of bill.
-Female (left in image) – brown overall, dark wings and tail, occasional blue feathers on upper parts, two buffy-brown wing bars.
+A large seed-eating bird.
 Large gray conical bill.
+Male is dark blue overall with two reddish-brown wing bars and black feathers around base of bill.
+Female is brown overall, dark wings and tail, occasional blue feathers on upper parts, and two brownish wing bars.

 Open meadows, forest edges.